VeriBlock/alt-integration-proto/README.md

 This repo contains single `proto/integration.proto` file, which is used as input to automatically generate JAR with all protobuf and grpc internals.

-Can be easily consumed by jitpack:
+Can be easily consumed with jitpack:

 https://jitpack.io/#VeriBlock/alt-integration-proto/v1

 ## Release policy

 Only releases may be used in dependent projects.
-Releases are tracked in [releases](https://github.com/VeriBlock/alt-integration-proto/releases) page.
+Releases are tracked on [releases](https://github.com/VeriBlock/alt-integration-proto/releases) page.

 Every new change in the `integration.proto` with following merge to master branch must be accompanied by a github release, with incremental versioning (e.g. v1, v2...).